nstjean05/Obsidian-Vault/CMPT 242 (Computing Machine Organization)/Class 8 - Mathematics & Instruction Sets.md

 8. _Chapter 4 concluded Chapter 5 started Note that Chapter 3 has also been done in bits and pieces._

 a. **# 3.1, 3.2, 3.4**

-**3.1** Give a mathematical proof that a string of k bits can represent 2k possible values (hint: argue by induction on the number of bits).
-- A given string has N number of values.
--

-**3.2** What is the hexadecimal notation for the following binary string?
-1101 1110 1010 1101 1011 1110 1110 1111

-**3.4** Write a function that prints 1s and 0s for the individual bits of an integer.
-Add a space between bytes.